sentientmachine/erics_vim_syntax_and_color_highlighting/README.md

-# No longer giving away my elite software.

-But what you can do is feast your eyes on what it would look like if you did have it.

-vim, it's a mastapiece, will you just look at it?
+vim8, and nextup neovim, it's a mastapiece, will you just look at it?
 It's like a jet engine, like a brain, like a work of art.

 ![Imgur](https://i.imgur.com/cuRKO1V.png)